brendacs/colludia-gatsby/src/content/posts/review/2020-05-13-spooky-silly-darkside-detective.markdown

 ## The Dynamic Duo

 Before we get into the main gameplay, I want to talk about the two main characters because they really make the game what it is.

 The Darkside Detective is a true example of chunky pixel art allowing your imagination to run free when it comes to emotion and human expression.
 Despite Detective McQueen and Officer Dooley having no actual face, you can easily imagine what their expressions might be when they engage in their silly banter due to the lively dialogue.

 I personally thought McQueen was going to be a more serious character than he really was.
 At first, Dooley seemed to me like the carefree foil to McQueen's seriousness, but soon learned that it wasn't the case when I watched McQueen get nervous to talk to his ghost idols in one scene and name a purple tentacle he became attached to in another.
 His personality turned out to be quite goofy and endearing.

-No matter how you yourself imagine them, the detective's dry humor and Dooley's airheadedness create an inseparable, irreplaceable duo that will make you ceaselessly laugh throughout the game—or otherwise roll your eyes at Dooley's latest antic.
+No matter how you yourself imagine them, the detective's dry humor and Dooley's airheadedness create an inseparable, irreplaceable duo that will make you ceaselessly laugh throughout the game — or otherwise roll your eyes at Dooley's latest antic.

 ![Detective McQueen names the purple toilet tentacle][image1]